San José Public Library Temporary Closure

 - We are currently not accepting book donations.

-- All checked out library items had their due dates paused.
-Beginning June 30, those due dates will no longer be paused.
+- All checked out library items due before June 30 had their due dates paused.
+Items due after June 30 did not have their due dates paused.
 If those items still have automatic renewals available, then those will occur before the final due date.
 You can review the status of your checked out items via your online account.
 If you have more questions about returning your items, please call 408-808-2000.
 Special checkouts such as Lucky Day, LINK+ and Illiad items are included.

 - No late fines will be assessed during the closure.